Braised Meatballs in Red Wine Tomato SauceJump to Recipe

 As you sear the meatballs, don’t be afraid to add more oil if the pot looks dry.
 You probably won’t need more, but you might.

 When all the meatballs have seared, you’ll be left with a pan that has lots of crud on it.
 Don’t wash it!
 Instead, add some water to the pot and use the liquid to scrape up all those bits.
-Big flavors in there.
+Big flavors in there that will help add flavor to the red wine gravy.

 Then add the red wine and tomatoes.
 This is your braising liquid.

-Bring that to a simmer and then tuck the meatballs back in the pot.
+Bring that to a simmer over medium-high heat and then tuck the meatballs back in the pot.
 It’s okay if the sauce doesn’t completely cover them, but it should cover most of them.

 Cover this masterpiece and stick it in a 325 degree F. oven for about 90 minutes.
 Go do something else!
 Dinner is on auto-pilot at this point.